rwieruch/blog_robinwieruch_content/blog/react-hooks/index.md

 React Hooks were introduced at [React Conf October 2018](https://www.youtube.com/watch?v=dpw9EHDh2bM) as a way to use state and side-effects in React function components.
 Whereas function components have been called functional stateless components (FSC) before, they are finally able to use state with React Hooks.
 Therefore, many people refer to them as function components now.

-In this walkthrough, I want to explain the motivation behind hooks, what will change in React and why we shouldn't panic, and how React hooks can be used in function components by showcasing common React Hooks such as the state and effect hooks by example.
+In this walkthrough, I want to explain the motivation behind hooks, what will change in React, why we shouldn't panic, and how React hooks can be used in function components by showcasing common React Hooks such as the state and effect hooks by example.
+This tutorial is only an introduction to React Hooks.
+At the end of this tutorial, you will find many more tutorials to learn about React Hooks in depth.

 # Why React Hooks?

-React Hooks were invented by the React team to introduce state management and side-effects in function components.
+React Hooks were invented by the React team to introduce state management and side-effects in [function components](https://www.robinwieruch.de/react-function-component/).
 It's their way of making it more effortless to use only React function components without the need to refactor a React function component to a React class component for using lifecycle methods, in order to use have side-effects, or local state.
 React Hooks enable us to write React applications with only function components.

 **Unnecessary Component Refactorings:** Previously, only React class components were used for local state management and lifecycle methods.
 The latter have been essential for introducing side-effects, such as listeners or data fetching, in React class components.